 Regularly revisiting these expectations through structured performance feedback sessions is essential.
 This dialogue provides an opportunity to clarify any misunderstandings and reinforce the significance of adhering to instructions.
 During these discussions, it is crucial to create an open environment where employees feel comfortable voicing concerns or seeking clarification.
 This approach can significantly enhance employee engagement, as it demonstrates a commitment to their success.

-Moreover, document the expectations clearly through written guidelines or performance metrics.
+Document the expectations clearly through written guidelines or performance metrics.
 This documentation serves as a reference point for both parties and helps avoid any ambiguity in instruction.
+A well-drafted employee attendance policy can serve as a model for setting measurable, written expectations across other areas of performance.
 Providing ongoing support and resources to help employees meet expectations is equally vital.
 By fostering an environment where clear expectations are established and maintained, organizations can effectively address instances of employees ignoring instructions, ultimately driving better performance and workplace harmony.

 Implementing consequences for ignoring instructions is an important step in maintaining accountability within the workplace.
 When employees consistently overlook directives, it can undermine team dynamics and impede performance improvement efforts.
 Therefore, it is vital to approach the situation with empathy while ensuring that appropriate measures are taken.